 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk, and price risk.
 The Organization is not exposed to significant market risk.

-5. COMMITMENTS
+6. COMMITMENTS

 The Organization has a lease with respect to its premises in Toronto which expires June 30, 2025.
-The Organization has a lease with respect to its premises in Saskatoon which is month-to-month and is not included below.
 Future minimum base rental payments are as follows: